 Required Materials

-- A clean altar or puja space
+- Clean altar or puja space

 - Picture or idol of Goddess Kaalratri